-- Participating projects may consider using META-SHARE as an additional, alternative distribution channel for their tools or data sets, using one of the following options: - a. projects may set up a project or partner specific META-SHARE repository, and use either open or even restrictive licences; - b. projects may join forces and set up one dedicated "Cracking the language barrier" META-SHARE repository to host the resources developed by all participating projects, and use either open or even restrictive licences (as appropriate). - 2.
-Participating projects may wish to use the META-SHARE repository software7 for documenting their resources, even if they do not wish to link to the network.
+- 1. Participating projects may consider using META-SHARE as an additional, alternative distribution channel for their tools or data sets, using one of the following options: - a. projects may set up a project or partner specific META-SHARE repository, and use either open or even restrictive licences; - b. projects may join forces and set up one dedicated "Cracking the language barrier" META-SHARE repository to host the resources developed by all participating projects, and use either open or even restrictive licences (as appropriate). - 2.
+Participating projects may wish to use the META-SHARE repository software6 for documenting their resources, even if they do not wish to link to the network.

-7 https://github.com/metashare/META-SHARE
+6 https://github.com/metashare/META-SHARE

-The collaboration in terms of harmonizing data management plans and recommending distribution through open repositories forms one of the six areas of collaboration indicated in the Multilateral Memorandum of Understanding, "Cracking the Language Barrier".
-This MoU document was initiated by CRACKER upon the decision of the representatives of all European projects funded through Horizon 2020, ICT-17, in Riga, April 2015.
-All projects have been invited to sign the MoU, whose goal is to establish a federation that contributes to the overall strategic objective of "cracking the language barrier".
+As mentioned above, the collaboration in terms of harmonizing data management plans and recommending distribution through open repositories forms one of the six areas of collaboration indicated in the "Cracking the Language Barrier" MoU.
 Participation in one or more of the potential areas of collaboration in this joint community activity, is optional.